 Corgi Owner Is Yelled At Because She Didn’t Allow A Random Woman To Pet Her Dog

 OP is a young woman who owns a corgi.
-And owning such a cute dog brings on many challenges when in public.
-Namely -everyone wants to pet the dog.
+Owning such a cute dog brings many challenges when in public.
+Namely, everyone wants to pet the dog.

 It's possible that your dog reacts anxiously or aggressively to strangers, which can traumatize them or lead to an attack.
 Perhaps they simply don't want to be approached because they are content with their close friends and family.

-Other times, you might be training your dog, and an unexpected approach could screw things up.
+Other times, you might be training your dog, and an unexpected approach could disrupt that process.
 You might not want to be bothered in some cases, and your dog might feel the same way.

 The very worst-case scenario is that your dog may not be properly socialized with other dogs, which could lead to a fight and add stress to both the dogs' and their owners' lives.